ovac/idoc/README.md

 ```

 #### Generating responses automatically
-If you don't specify an example response using any of the above means, this package will attempt to get a sample response by making a request to the route (a "response call").
+If you don't specify an example response using any of the above means, this package will attempt to get a

+response by making a request to the route (a "response call").
 A few things to note about response calls:
 - They are done within a database transaction and changes are rolled back afterwards.
 - The configuration for response calls is located in the `config/idoc.php`.
 They are configured within the `['apply']['response_calls']` section for each route group, allowing you to apply different settings for different sets of routes.
 - By default, response calls are only made for GET routes, but you can configure this.
 Set the `methods` key to an array of methods or '*' to mean all methods.
 Leave it as an empty array to turn off response calls for that route group.